 But that’s not all: between noon and 5pm, various locations in the city are part of the Medieval Family Trail.
 Designed around children and their parents, the Westgate Towers, the Beaney, the Canterbury Tales, Conquest House, Whitefriars, and others will host an exciting range of activities.

-Collect your Family Trail Leaflet from The Beaney and many other locations around Canterbury.
+Collect your Family Trail Leaflet from The Beaney and many other locations around Canterbury or download the Medieval Family Trail Leaflet.
 When you visit any of the places featured in the Family Trail on Saturday 8th July, have the leaflet ‘stamped’.
 Collect at least 5 stamps and receive a FREE giant chocolate coin at the Cathedral Shop on Burgate.

 The Family Trail is for children of all ages … even “Middle Ages”!